 Is the work containing this material in the public domain?
 If you answer "yes," copyright restrictions do not apply, and you do not need permission to use material from this work.

 Did the author/creator apply a Creative Commons (CC) license (or another open license) to the work?
 If you answer "yes," you do not need permission to use material from this work, but you should adhere to the license's terms.
-An explanation of the CC licenses can be found on Creative Commons.
+To learn more about CC licenses, visit the Creative Commons Licenses library guide.

 NOTE: Regardless of the laws or licenses governing the work's use, you need to cite it properly.